joeclayton13/joeclayton13.github.io/_posts/2021-09-17-Moving-Averages.md

 * Short: if the $M$-day moving average crosses below the $N$-day moving average.

-For our historical data, we will consider the SPDR S&P 500 Trust ETF (a.k.a.
-SPY).
+For the historical data, I used data of the SPDR S&P 500 Trust ETF (a.k.a.
+SPY) between Jan 2010 - Sep 2021.
 This is one of the most popular funds which aims to track the S&P 500 Index.

 ### Simple Moving Average (SMA)

 The most basic moving average is the Simple Moving Average (SMA).
 The $N$-say SMA of close prices on day $t$ is given by,

-\[
+$$
 SMA_{t, N} = \frac{1}{N} \sum_{i = 0}^{N-1} C_{t-i}
-\]
+$$

 A potential drawback of SMA is that it assigns equal weighting to all of the days.
 Why should the oldest data and more recent data be treated equally?
 We might want to assigns less weight as we move further back in time.